Toughbook

-Toughbook is a line of rugged computers produced and marketed by Panasonic Corporation.
-The Toughbook, introduced in 1996 with the CF-25, is designed to withstand outside forces which would damage or destroy normal laptops.
-Toughbook mobile computers are used in a wide variety of industries, including construction, defense, emergency services, government, healthcare, law enforcement, manufacturing, oil, gas, telecom, and utilities.
+The Panasonic Toughbook is a line of rugged computers produced and marketed by Panasonic.
+The first model, the CF-25, was introduced in 1996.
 The Toughbook brand mainly competes with other lines of rugged computers, such as Dell's Rugged Extreme.

 In 2011, Panasonic introduced the Toughpad brand of ruggedized tablets, built to many of the same specifications as its Toughbook laptop line.

-Testing

-According to Panasonic, over 501 tests and quality checks are performed during production and all units are subjected to a factory burn-in period.

-Several independent tests have been conducted to determine the resistance of Toughbook computers to external forces.
-Fully rugged Toughbook models undergo independent lab testing to become certified to meet MIL-STD-810 standards for operation in a range of extreme conditions.
-Fully rugged models are also tested for particle resistance and liquid resistance and are rated according to international standards for ingress protection (IP).

 Design

-All Toughbook models have a magnesium alloy case, which provides durability without significant weight.
-Many current models have liquid-crystal display (LCD) panels designed specifically for visibility during daylight use.
+All Toughbook models have a magnesium alloy case.
+Many current models have liquid-crystal display (LCD) panels.
 Other design elements include a shock-mounted hard drive and, on many models, a moisture and dust-resistant LCD, keyboard and touchpad.

 Panasonic markets the Toughbook series in several configurations ranging from "business-rugged" and "semi-rugged" to "fully rugged" in laptop, convertible tablet and tablet configurations, and in several specialty designs with numerous customizable add-on features.